opera32texho/task-manager/README.md

+Before starting the project install dependencies .
+Use command npm install
 # TaskManager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.15.
 You must use Node version 14.16.0

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding